jackcox15/Kairos/docs/architecture.md

 ## Overview

-KAIROS implements a three-tier network architecture designed for graceful degradation across multiple failure modes.
+KAIROS implements a three tier network architecture designed for graceful degradation across multiple failure modes.
 Understanding this architecture is essential for deployment, troubleshooting, and extending the system.
+Or you can incorporate these practices into your own local community, in your own style!

 ---